VanuatuN/MM/README.md

 ![Alt text](tSNE_raw.png) <br>
 **Figure 6b.**

 LDA a technique to reduce the dimensionality and help classification, by finding the linear combinations of features that best separate the different classes in the dataset.
 It is best employed before the application of a classificaton algorithm, by maximizing the distance between the means of different classes and minimizing the spread within each class, thus enhancing the discriminatory power of the features and the accuracy of the classification.

 ![image](https://github.com/VanuatuN/MM/assets/23639320/a95866d0-5ba0-4580-bbb3-5162cde0f491)

-**Figure 7. **Variance explained after application of the LDA. <br>
+**Figure 7.** Variance explained after application of the LDA. <br>

 LDA allows to significantly improve the variance explained by first 5 PCAs.

 ## Classification report

-Note that we dropped class '0' (likely covers the areas that not meant to be classified), based on a preliminary data analysis of the raw dataset we have also dropped other sparsely covered with data classes (e.g. classes 1,7 and 9, where there were too few samples). <br>
-The modified dataset is then standardized, fitted, transformed and tested with different classification methods. <br>
+Note that we dropped class '0' (likely covers the areas that not meant to be classified), based on a preliminary data analysis of the raw dataset we have also dropped other sparsely covered with data classes (e.g. classes 1,7 and 9, where there were too few samples). <br> The modified dataset is then standardized, fitted, transformed and tested with different classification methods. <br>
 ![Alt text](accuracies_kpca.png) <br>
 **Figure 8.** Accuracy performance of the different methods for classification of the land surface in the "Indian Pines" dataset.

 Overall, the Support Vector Classifier (SVC) with PCA appears to be the best-performing model among all tested, achieving the highest accuracy (83.3%) and balanced class-wise metrics.
 Random Forest (RF) models also perform well across various configurations.
 Logistic regression models show moderate performance, and the choice between them might depend on specific considerations, such as interpretability and computational efficiency.

-It is aslo importrant to notice that additional projection of the PC transformed data into LDs space gives additional almost 5% of the accuracy for the Random Forest classification, while for the SVC method it decreases accuracy (only 2% decrease).<br>
+It is aslo importrant to notice that additional projection of the KPC transformed data into LDs space gives additional almost 5% of the accuracy for the Random Forest classification, while for the SVC method it decreases accuracy (only 2% decrease).<br>

 The worst performing method od GNB, it gives 70% of accurace for all tested configurations of PCA and LDA.